 Connecticut Statute of Limitations for Sex Abuse Lawsuits

-The appellate courts in Connecticut have also clarified that the relatively new laws extending the SOL for child sex abuse claims applied not just to claims against individual abusers, but also to claims against third parties based on negligence).
+The appellate courts in Connecticut have also clarified that the relatively new laws extending the statute of limitations for child sex abuse claims applied not just to claims against individual abusers, but also to claims against third parties based on negligence).
 See Doe v.
 Boy Scouts of Am.
 Corp., 147 A.3d 104, 126 (Conn.
 2016) (holding that § 52-577d applies to actions against perpetrators and actions against third parties).

 Settlement Value of Connecticut Sex Abuse Lawsuits

-• Duration of the Abuse: The length of time over which the abuse occurred can also impact the settlement amount.
+- Duration of the Abuse: The length of time over which the abuse occurred can also impact the settlement amount.
 Prolonged periods of abuse may lead to larger settlements due to the extended trauma and its effects on the victim.
-That said, some of the bigger sex abuse settlements involve a single act of abuse.
+(That said, some of the bigger sex abuse settlements involve a single act of abuse.)

-• Damages: The costs the victim had to deal with because of the abuse, like therapy or missed work, play a big part in the settlement amount.
+- Damages: The costs the victim had to deal with because of the abuse, like therapy or missed work, play a big part in the settlement amount.
 Usually, the biggest chunk of money in a settlement amount in a sex abuse claim in Connecticut will be the victim’s pain and suffering.
 That is what these cases are ultimately about.

-• How Much the Third Party Is Responsible: There are different levels of neglect, right?
-Sometime you can say the church or school should have done more.
+- How Much the Third Party Is Responsible: There are different levels of neglect, right?
+Sometimes you can say the church or school should have done more.
 But in many of these sexual assault claims, it is nearly criminal that the church or school turned a blind eye the way that they did.
 The latter cases will see higher settlement amounts and jury payouts.
 In some cases, punitive damages may be awarded in addition to compensatory damages.
 Punitive damages are intended to punish the perpetrator or negligent institution and deter future misconduct, and their inclusion can significantly increase a settlement amount.

 Connecticut Sex Abuse Verdicts and Settlements

-• $526,000 Verdict: Plaintiffs were minor females who suffered multiple injuries that included sexual assault by their school bus driver who was employed by the defendant.
+- $526,000 Verdict: Plaintiffs were minor females who suffered multiple injuries that included sexual assault by their school bus driver who was employed by the defendant.
 The plaintiffs contended that the defendant negligently failed to properly hire, train and supervise its employees, failed to provide reasonable supervision to ensure the safety of the minor children entrusted to its care, and failed to prevent the sexual assault of those children.
-The defendants denied liability, disputed the plaintiffs injuries and contended that no sexual assaults occurred.
+The defendants denied liability, disputed the plaintiffs’ injuries, and contended that no sexual assaults occurred.
 The verdict was affirmed on appeal and the award included economic damages.

-• $2,000,000 Settlement: Plaintiff, a 15-year-old male, alleged that he suffered emotional distress after he was sexually molested by a priest at a church operated by the defendant Norwich Diocese where the abuser was the deacon.
+- $2,000,000 Settlement: Plaintiff, a 15-year-old male, alleged that he suffered emotional distress after he was sexually molested by a priest at a church operated by the defendant Norwich Diocese where the abuser was the deacon.
 The plaintiff contended that the defendants failed to properly supervise their priests and failed to obtain a legitimate background check, that they negligently had knowledge of the crimes, and that their negligence was the cause of the plaintiff’s injuries.
 The defendants denied liability and contended that they had no prior knowledge of the nonparty’s actions until revealed by the plaintiff.
 The parties agreed to settle for the benefit of the minor child.

-• $609,910 Verdict: The plaintiff claimed to suffer post-traumatic stress disorder after she was sexually assaulted by an employee of defendant Viso Bello Day Spa where she went for a massage.
+- $609,910 Verdict: The plaintiff claimed to suffer post-traumatic stress disorder after she was sexually assaulted by an employee of defendant Viso Bello Day Spa where she went for a massage.
 The plaintiff alleged that, during the massage, Harris placed his genitals in her hand until he became erect.
-The employee was arrested on December 18, 2018, pled guilty to 4th degree sexual assault, and was sentenced to one year in jail.
+The employee was arrested on December 18, 2018, pled guilty to 4th-degree sexual assault, and was sentenced to one year in jail.

-• $21,749,041 Verdict: The plaintiff claimed that he was sexually abused by his Rabi at the defendant’s religious school between the ages of 14 and 17.
+- $21,749,041 Verdict: The plaintiff claimed that he was sexually abused by his Rabi at the defendant’s religious school between the ages of 14 and 17.
 He sued the school alleging that the school knew or should have known that defendant Rabi was sexually assaulting him, but failed to safeguard the keys to its various properties, which provided defendant Rabi with multiple places to commit the assault.

-• $1,000,000 Verdict: The plaintiff, a 13-year-old male, suffered emotional distress due to the sexual assault and abuse by a priest who was an employee of defendant The Hartford Roman Catholic Diocesan Corporation.
+- $1,000,000 Verdict: The plaintiff, a 13-year-old male, suffered emotional distress due to the sexual assault and abuse by a priest who was an employee of the defendant The Hartford Roman Catholic Diocesan Corporation.
 The plaintiff alleged the defendant knew or should have known in the exercise of reasonable care that the priest had the proclivity to sexually abuse, exploit and assault minor children.

 Contact Us About Connecticut Sex Abuse Lawsuits